 We devised the Apollo 10 series based on our extensive expertise in HPC, data management, visualisation, systems management, and High Performance Data Analysis (HPDA).
 From this foundation, you can implement optimal HPC and deep learning solutions that take advantage of responsive and flexible support along with committed account and technical resource teams.

 GPU with unprecedented floating point operations

-Intel® Xeon® Phi is a self-hosted many core processor with massive parallelism and vectorization for workloads like genomics.
+Intel® Xeon® Phi is a self-hosted many core processor with massive parallelism and vectorisation for workloads like genomics.
 It delivers more compute per unit of energy versus comparable platforms.

-You can customize your HPE Apollo 10 server by choosing from the available CPUs, memory options, network adapters, and hard drives or solid state drives.
+You can customise your HPE Apollo 10 server by choosing from the available CPUs, memory options, network adapters, and hard drives or solid state drives.

 Factory integration and testing